 Water demand in Bremerton increases over 30% in the summer due to outdoor uses.
 On particularly hot days water use can double.
 To use less water outside, it is recommended to water lawns in the morning or evening no more than 1" per week, wash cars at a commercial car wash that recycles, use a broom instead of a hose to clean sidewalks, and use native, drought tolerant plants for landscaping.

 Water managers measure water on a "water year" which is October through September.
 Bremerton water sources rely entirely on precipitation and not snow pack.
-Water Year 2014 started on October 1, 2013 and ended on September 30, 2014.
-Water year 2014 had very unusual precipitation patterns.
-We had a record-breaking dry winter followed by a record-breaking wet spring.
-December 2013 was the driest in Bremerton's 57-year record.
-March's 14.89" was more than twice the average rainfall.
-The total precipitation for the water was 93% of average.
+Water Year 2015 started on October 1, 2014.
+Water year 2015 started out wet with October 2014 being the 8th wettest October in our record.

 The Union River Reservoir forms behind Casad Dam.
 The dam is designed for water supply storage, not for flood control.
 McKenna Falls downstream of the dam is a natural barrier to migrating fish.
 When the reservoir fills to capacity, any further flows from precipitation to the reservoir pass downstream to the Union River, just as it would if the reservoir were not there.
 The chart below shows the level of the reservoir at the first of the month (blue) compared to the desired water level (pink).